shivannis/xandr-docs-public/xandr-docs/articles/bidders/deal-from-package-service.md

 ---
-title: Microsoft Bidders - Deal From Package Service
+title: Bidders - Deal From Package Service
 description: The article outlines a process involving package services, where sellers offer deals (packages) to buyers.
 Buyers use the Package Buyer Access Service to browse and select a suitable package, then utilize the Deal From Package service to create a deal with the seller. ms.date: 10/28/2023
 ---

-# Microsoft bidders - deal from package service
+# Bidders - Deal from package service

 A package is a deal that a seller is prepared to offer to any buyer.
 Buyer members use the [Package Buyer Access Service](package-buyer-access-service.md) to browse available packages and find one that meets their needs.
 Then buyers use the Deal From Package service to generate a deal between themselves and the seller.